-I'm pretty sarcastic, and that descriptor gets thrown around a lot, but I'm really sarcastic, almost to the point of obnoxious.
-The other side of that coin is that I brutally honest and don't really like to lie.
+I'm pretty sarcastic, brutally honest and don't lie.
 I find that lies tend to compound themselves and honestly, I'm too lazy to keep track of some kind of false narrative.
 I have a pretty good sense of humor, a little dark but no more than anyone else.

 To be honest, I don't really work out, going to the gym is usually the last thing I want to do after a day of carrying 40lbs of equipment and possibly a 200-300lb patient up and down the stairs.
-But I'll probably start running more.
+But I've started rowing & biking pretty regularly.
 That's all for now

 The fact is, first dates are all about judgements and I'd rather be judged for the real me and not some guy that'll be a big disappinent in a couple of weeks when you realize it was just an act.

 On a side note, I was raised to have good manners despite my personality flaws and am very well spoken despite my propensity to use four letter words.
 But in this day of saggy pants, baby mamas / daddies, and heinous reality TV, people that can put thoughts to a comprehensible sentence are starting to become few and far between.